Heroic Rescue: Elmwood Park Police Chief Pulls Mother, 2-Year-Old Daughter Out Of Freezing Passaic River

 ELMWOOD PARK, N.J.
 (CBSNewYork) — There was a dramatic rescue Thursday afternoon in Elmwood Park after a mother and her toddler ended up in the freezing waters of the Passaic River.

 It’s a story of heroism of the most basic and beautiful kind.
-A police officer put his life on the line for two complete strangers in a desperate situation.
+A police officer put his life on the line for two complete strangers in a desperate situation, CBS2’s Jessica Moore reports.

-There’s now a gaping hole in the ice over the Passaic River — a veritable death trap for a mom and her 2-year-old daughter around 1:30 p.m.
+A crack in the ice leads to the middle of the Passaic River, 50 yards from shore, between Paterson and Elmwood Park.
+There’s now a gaping hole in the ice — a veritable death trap for a mom and her 2-year-old daughter around 1:30 p.m.

 “She was holding the baby.
 They were walking in the middle of the river.
 I said, ‘What is she doing in the middle of the river?’
 Next thing you know, I didn’t see both of them.
 They were inside the water,” a witness said.
 “She was struggling.
 I kept telling her to stand still, but she was scared and afraid … I couldn’t help much because it was too dangerous.
 I’m still wet.”